dndworld/dndworld.github.io/misc/self-reporting.md

 If you discover that you have made a mistake, you may report it to [!badge icon="/images/discord-mark-blue.svg" variant="info" text="#self-reports"](https://discord.com/channels/512870694883950598/1019512399314821140).
 Depending on the severity, leniency may be granted.

-After submitting a self report, do not signup or join DM events with the affected character(s) until your self report has been addressed, to avoid complicating your logs further.
+After submitting a self report related to XP/RPXP or illegal stats, do not signup or join DM events with the affected character(s) until your self report has been addressed, to avoid complicating your logs further.
+For any other self reports, it is okay to sign up for games.

 Not all errors need to be reported.
 Please refer to this non-exhaustive list regarding what should and should not be submitted.